 Clusterlint Error Fixes

-This page is automatically generated from https://github.com/digitalocean/clusterlint/blob/master/checks.md.
+This content is automatically generated from https://github.com/digitalocean/clusterlint/blob/master/checks.md.

 Clusterlint flags issues with workloads deployed in a cluster.
 These issues might cause workload downtime during maintenance or upgrade to a new Kubernetes version, and could complicate the maintenance or upgrade itself.
 DigitalOcean runs a cluster linter check before a cluster upgrade.
 You can also run these checks yourself from the Operational Readiness Check section of a cluster’s Overview node.